-So, what exactly are bilateral air bubbles?
-Why is India considering it at a time when cases are spiking?
+So, what exactly are bilateral air bubbles, and why is India considering them at a time when cases are spiking?

 So, what exactly are bilateral air bubbles?
-Why is India considering it at a time when cases are spiking?
+Why has India considered it at a time when cases are spiking?
 Here’s all you need to know.

 What is a travel bubble?
 How does the concept work?

 A travel bubble or a bilateral air bubble is a travel corridor between two countries that wish to reopen their borders and re-establish connections with each other.
 This is an exclusive partnership considered between countries that have either largely eliminated the virus, or trust the testing numbers.

 Which are the countries India is considering travel bubbles with?

 India has already established travel bubbles with the United States and France.
 It is considering similar arrangements with Germany and the United Kingdom.

 Does this mean international flights to these countries are now operational?

 Yes, while international travel remains suspended till 31 July, flights to and from these countries will be allowed on the basis of this bilateral agreement.